 At the budget meeting in November 2022, members agreed to take back to their respective partners a WRS budget that included an increase in their contributions to cover the higher than anticipated salary settlement for 2022/3, an uplift for the hosting authorities in 2022/3 to cover huge inflationary pressures, and uplifts for the 2023/4 finances to address a further salary increase and increases in hosting.
-Uplifts in salary levels during the period are budgeted at 2% but only time will tell if this is a reasonable assumption.
+Uplifts in salary levels during the period are budgeted at 2% but we already know that the employers' offer exceeds this.
+As members will see in other papers on this agenda, a request has been made to retain some of last year's surplus to address this pay offer, but only time will tell if what is on the table is acceptable to the wider workforce in the sector.
 Hopefully, inflation will fall in the coming year so, whilst it is unlikely to return quickly to the low levels seen before the pandemic, pressures on both businesses and households should ease during the period of this plan.